CVJaswanthiReddy/FlightAndSearchService/README.md

 # Welcome to Flights Service

 ## Project Setup
-- clone the project on your local
+- Clone the project on your local
 - Execute `npm install` on the same path as of your root directory of the downloaded project
 - Create a .`env` file in the root directory and add the following environment variables
     - `PORT=3000`